ComputationalRadiationPhysics/imresh/CodingStyleSuggestions.md

 The style mentioned here don't have to be followed, but it would be nice and it would be nice not to change something using these style back to something different.

-1. Type qualifiers inside declarations
+# Type qualifiers inside declarations

 Declarations inside headers should be indentical to their definitions.
 Type qualifiers leaving the function signature unchanged is more or less a C-only feature.

     void func( float * const __restricted__ );

 instead of

     void func( float * );

 In the case of CUDA kernels i.e. declarations with `__global__` or `__device__` specifiers and if they are templated, then the CUDA kernel launch will abort the whole program even though the program will compile.
 See [this](http://stackoverflow.com/questions/35106360/why-does-this-cuda-program-crash-when-omitting-the-const-qualifier) Stackoverflow question.

-2. Type specifiers
+# Type specifiers

 The complete forms should be preferred to short versions.

     unsigned int

 instead of

     unsigned

 This is not necessary for `signed int`, `int` suffices in this case.

+# File structure

+ - `*.hpp` contains declarations, normal and templated
+ - `*.tpp` contains templated definitions.
+Includes the respective `.hpp` file.
+Compiling a `.tpp` file will result in empty object files!
+ - `*.cpp` contains non-templated definitions and explicit template instantiations.
+Includes both `.hpp` and `.tpp` files.